 The University of Minnesota Healthy Foods, Healthy Lives (HFHL) Institute was founded in 2007, evolving from a 2003 University of Minnesota Presidential Initiative of Robert Bruininks.
 Dr. Mindy Kurzer, Professor of Nutrition, is the founding Director of the Institute.
-The founding units are the College of Food, Agricultural, and Natural Resource Sciences (CFANS), the School of Public Health (SPH), the College of Veterinary Medincine (CVM), Extension and the Medical School.
-In January 2008, the first round of grant funding was distributed and since then, 67 grants and almost $4 million has been awarded to research and community projects.
+The founding units are the College of Food, Agricultural, and Natural Resource Sciences (CFANS), the School of Public Health (SPH), the College of Veterinary Medicine (CVM), Extension and the Medical School.
 A 25-member Advisory Board including faculty and staff from across the university was established in April 2008.

 The mission of the HFHL Institute is to increase and sustain the University’s impact in the interdisciplinary arena of food, agriculture and health by building the University’s capacity in research, learning and community engagement.
 The priority areas for focus are food safety, prevention of obesity and chronic disease, food policy and food security.
 Within these priority areas, of special importance is the integration of agriculture and medicine.

 Since 2009, HFHL has hosted and co-sponsored research symposia within the realm of health, food, and agriculture.
 A major focus of these convenings is to provide broad perspectives through examples of real-world applications.
 Certificates are available to food and nutrition professionals seeking continuing education credits from institutions like the Academy of Nutrition and Dietetics.